 - Usara [sterile]

-- In the modern period, when men started to know about the various characteristics of soil they began to classify soil on the basis of texture, colour, moisture etc.
+In the modern period, when men started to know about the various characteristics of soil they began to classify soil based on texture, color, moisture, etc.

-- When the Soil survey of India was established in 1956, they studied soils of India and their characteristics.
+- When the Soil Survey of India was established in 1956, they studied the soils of India and their characteristics.

 - Alluvial soil [43%]